MicrosoftDocs/defender-docs/defender-for-iot/enterprise-for-iot.md

 ## Manage enterprise IoT monitoring support with Microsoft Defender for IoT

-For Enterprise IoT networks, use a trial license as an add-on to Microsoft Defender for Endpoint.
-A trial license supports 100 devices.
-There are two options available depending on your existing license:
+To add Enterprise IoT monitoring to Microsoft Defender for Endpoint, there are two options available depending on your existing license:

-1. Customers with ME5/E5 Security plans have support for enterprise IoT monitoring available, and don't need to start a trial.
+1. Customers with ME5/E5 Security plans already have enterprise IoT monitoring available, but just need to turn on the feature.

     To turn on Enterprise for IoT [follow these instructions](enterprise-for-iot-get-started.md#turn-on-enterprise-iot-monitoring).

 1. Customers with a Microsoft Defender for Endpoint P2 license only can use a trial standalone license for enterprise IoT monitoring.
+A trial license supports 100 devices.

     Start your enterprise IoT trial using the [Microsoft Defender for IoT - EIoT Device License - add-on wizard](https://signup.microsoft.com/get-started/signup?products=b2f91841-252f-4765-94c3-75802d7c0ddb&ali=1&bac=1) or via the [Microsoft 365 admin center](https://portal.office.com/AdminPortal/Home#/catalog).